 Favorite

 Hymn History: The Battle Hymn of the Republic Author: Julia Ward Howe “I am confirmed in my division of human energies.
 Ambitious people climb, but faithful people build.”
 “The strokes of the pen need deliberation as much as the sword needs swiftness.”
-(Julia Ward Howe) The Origin of the Hymn “Battle Hymn of the Republic” Few songs hold as Read more...
+(Julia Ward Howe) The Origin of the Hymn “Battle Hymn of the Republic” Few songs hold Read more...

 Favorite